teena0401/Relational-Database-Administration-/README.md

 # Relational-Database-Administration

 ## Introduction
-In this project, I will assume as a role of data adminstrator to perform data admintrastion tasks across three different databases (PostgreSQL, MySQL server, IBM DBS server) at a data analytics consulting company.
+In this project, I will assume as a role of data adminstrator to perform data admintrastion tasks across two different databases (PostgreSQL, MySQL server ) at a data analytics consulting company.
 Tasks to perform across three databases:
 -  start by installing and configuring a database, managing users and performing a backup
 -  move on to recovery, indexing, optimization and automation of routine tasks